-SerEnergy H3-5000 is perfectly suited for supplementary power demands
+SerEnergy fuel cells are perfectly suited for supplementary power demands

 Auxiliary applications address the need for temporary, portable power or back-up power.
 Auxiliary power systems are defined and applied in different ways depending on the industry.